public()

 Example #6

-This example demonstrates loading module-specific assets using the module assets trigger, keeping your public pages organised and maintainable.
+This example demonstrates loading module-specific assets using the module assets trigger, keeping your public pages organized and maintainable.

 Example #7